 Refinancing your student loans can lower your interest rate, which will save you money overall and help you pay off your loans faster.
 Streamlining all of your loans into one monthly payment also makes it easier to manage and reduces the chances of a late payment.
-Keep in mind, however, that refinancing federal loans could mean that you will lose certain benefits, such as income-based repayment plans and loan forgiveness.
+Keep in mind, however, that refinancing federal loans could mean that you will lose certain benefits, such as income-based repayment plans and any federal loan forgiveness.

 Consider a big move.

 There are many small changes you can make to pay down your debt, such as skipping your morning latte.
 But big moves – moving to a cheaper apartment (or back in with your parents) and finding a better paying job – are going to yield the most money to apply to your student loan debt.
 Moving to a cheaper area can free up hundreds or thousands of dollars every month.
 The average rent in Manhattan is $4,245 per month, but it’s only $887 in Indianapolis.
 If you live in a walkable city and could use public transportation, sell your car to save $8,000 per year.

 Did you know there are cities that will pay your student loans if you move there?
 Some companies offer student loan assistance, too.
 There are jobs that also offer student loan forgiveness if you meet a set of requirements.
 You can start a crowdfunding page to ask friends and family for help, sell your stuff to make extra money to put towards your debt or explore other weird ways to pay off student loans.

 Creating a monthly budget is going to give you control of your money.
 You’ll know how much is coming and how much you’re spending.
 This will help you determine how much extra you can pay towards your student loans every month.